Michael Joseph Curley: Archbishop of Baltimore

 "I defy any system of grammar school education in the United States to prove itself superior to the system that is being maintained in the Archdiocese of Baltimore."

 Curley also established archdiocesan offices for Catholic Charities (1923) and for the Society for the Propagation of the Faith (1925).
-In 1922, in an article in the Gaelic American during the Irish Civil War, Curley criticized the Irish politician Éamon de Valera for causing violence in Ireland, comparing him to the Mexican revolutionary Pancho Villa.
+In 1922, in an article published in the Gaelic American during the Irish Civil War, Curley criticized the Irish politician Éamon de Valera for causing violence in Ireland, comparing him to the Mexican revolutionary Pancho Villa.
 In March 1926, Curley criticized the expropriation of Catholic Church property by the Mexican Government and the expulsion of foreign priests and nuns from Mexico:In order to preach the doctrine of Jesus Christ in Mexico, one must be a Mexican by birth.
 If the Savior of the world came back to Mexico, he would be exiled forthwith...because he is not a born Mexican.In the mid-1920s, many clergy became concerned about the spiritual well-being of the large number of Catholic students attending non-Catholic colleges.
 This prompted the establishment of the Newman Club movement, Catholic centers at these institutions.
 However, Curley denounced the movement, believing that Catholic youth belonged in Catholic universities only.
 He made these remarks in 1925: The men backing the so-called Catholic Foundation Plan are waging a secret hypocritical warfare against the best interests of the Church in America.
 They are honest.
 They remind us of the Modernists who were bent on destroying the Church from within.
 The latter attacked the Church's teachings.
 The Foundationists attack the Church's right to educate.
 In fact, they pose as friends of the Church when they tell her to throw her millions of children into an atmosphere of destructive secularism in order that they may be educated.In 1931, Pope Pius XI appointed Curley as an assistant to the papal throne; he was later named a member of the College of Patriarchs and Bishops.
 Curley celebrated the mass at the end of the 1932 Eucharistic Congress in Dublin.
 Combative by nature, Curley exemplified the militancy of many American bishops and archbishops during the 1920s and 1930s: